Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A lime-green Chemical Guys chenille microfiber wash mitt, our top-rated wash mitt for 2026

 The short version: the wash mitt is the one bit of gear that touches your paint on every wash, so it matters more than most people think.
-After testing six, our #1 pick is the Chemical Guys Chenille Microfiber Wash Mitt — deep grit-trapping noodles, huge suds capacity, genuinely scratch-free, and under $10.
-Below is the ranked field, how we tested, and honest cons.
+After comparing six across the reviews, our #1 pick is the Chemical Guys Chenille Microfiber Wash Mitt — deep grit-trapping noodles, huge suds capacity, genuinely scratch-free, and under $10.
+Below is the ranked field, how we rank them, and honest cons.

 Your mitt is only half the equation — pair it with the two-bucket method so the grit it collects actually gets rinsed away instead of ground back into the paint.